 The Department of Communication offers the Bachelor of Science degree in Communication.
 Our majors select one of three professionally oriented concentrations:

-In addition to the Communication major the department offers two minor programs:
+In addition, the department offers three minor programs:

 Each concentration offers a blend of theoretical and applied coursework by faculty members who combine significant professional experience with advanced degrees.
-Our state-of-the-art teaching and learning facilities were renovated and updated in 2009-10 and include three computer labs, an online media lab, and a HDTV television production center.
+Our state-of-the-art teaching and learning facilities include three computer labs, an online media lab, and a HDTV television production center.

-The Department of Communication has an active Advisory Board that meets during the fall and spring semester.
+The Department of Communication has an active Advisory Board that meets annually.
 Their purpose is to serve as mentors to Communication students.
 For more information, please visit the Advisory Board web page.The department is governed by operational procedures.